linda-seiter/cmsc115_2252/week2/week2_lesson.md

 - **Structural Testing**.
 The program is treated as a **clear-box**.
 The tests are developed based on the actual code structures and paths.
 To perform structural testing in CMSC 115, we will develop test cases to cover various execution paths through a program.

-The week#2 projects will be tested using functional/opaque-box testing techniques.
+The week#2 programming projects will be tested using functional/opaque-box testing techniques.
 Each test case specifies:

 - the user input
 - the expected output based on the requirements